gwtproject/gwt-site/src/main/markdown/makinggwtbetter.md

 </ol>

-<h2 id="introduction">Introduction</h2>
+## Introduction

-<p>To start with the basics, why does GWT exist in the first place?
+To start with the basics, why does GWT exist in the first place?
 The short answer is that GWT exists to make the web better for users.
-We've infused a slightly longer answer into our mission statement:</p>
+We've infused a slightly longer answer into our mission statement:

-<blockquote>GWT's mission is to radically improve the web
+> GWT's mission is to radically improve the web
-experience for users by enabling developers to use existing Java tools to build no-compromise AJAX for any modern browser.</blockquote>
+> experience for users by enabling developers to use existing Java tools
+> to build no-compromise AJAX for any modern browser.

-<p>We spent a lot of time on that sentence and really tried to pack
-it with meaning.
+We spent a lot of time on that sentence and really tried to pack it with meaning.
 So, if you'll indulge us, let's explain why our mission statement is formulated the way that it is:

 <dl>
   <dt><q>to radically improve</q></dt>
   <dd>The unconventional premise of GWT (i.e. compiling to